-Temperature stability of AirSpy SDR receiverRecently I got AirSpy SDR-receiver : it has 20Mhz/12bit ADC comparing to 2.4Mhz/8-bit one in RTL2832-based devices.
+Temperature stability of AirSpy SDR receiverRecently I got AirSpy SDR-receiver : it has 20Mhz/12bit ADC which is a significant improvement to 2.4Mhz/8-bit one in RTL2832-based devices.
 Capture bandwidth is 9Mhz.
 Also, it uses TCXO with 1.5ppm frequency error spec.
 In this article I focus on it's frequency error vs temperature.
-More detailed review of AirSpy will follow in the nearest days...

 BTW, for the first time in human history we have blueberry-cooled electronics:

 Here are frequency errors.
 I was measuring 35-th harmonic of FE-5680A rubidium frequency standard generating 2^23 Hz, i.e. ideal frequency should have been 8192*1024*35=293'601'280 Hz.

 |Hardware||Quartz (E4000+RTL2832)||AirSpy TCXO|

 This is FE-5680A used during the test.
 I'll try to write about it's modification and interface board later...